smlsvnssn/ouml/README.md

 #### Colour.chroma( v? ) → Colour

 Getter/setter for the chroma value.
 Works the same as `.lightness()`.
-For example, a `saturate` method might be implemented like this:
+For example, a `saturate` method might look like this:

 ```js
 const saturate = (clr, amount = 0.01) => clr.chroma(v => v + amount)